-At the time of issuance of the Series A Bonds, the Underwriter, as the initial purchaser of all of the Series A Bonds, will consent to all of the proposed modifications on behalf of itself and all subsequent holders of the Series A Bonds.
-Each of the proposed modifications will apply to the Series A Bonds only when and if such proposed modification becomes effective upon the consent of the requisite number of holders as described above.
+At the time of issuance of the Series 2010 Bonds, the Underwriters, as the initial purchasers of all of the Series 2010 Bonds, will consent to all of the proposed modifications on behalf of themselves and all subsequent holders of the Series 2010 Bonds.
+Each of the proposed modifications will apply to the Series 2010 Bonds only when and if such proposed modification becomes effective upon the consent of the requisite number of holders as described above.
 The Authority intends to request the initial purchasers of future Series of its Secured Bonds to consent to the proposed modifications at the time of original issue of each Series.
 As new issues of Secured Bonds are sold and as existing issues are retired, the Authority expects eventually to achieve the two-thirds consent of holders of Secured Bonds required to approve most of the proposed modifications.
-The Authority cannot be certain when this process will be completed.
-It expects it to take several years with respect to the Authority's Bonds.
-With respect to its Subordinated Bonds, this process will be supplemented by efforts to obtain consents from the Massachusetts Water Pollution Abatement Trust, which holds approximately 28% of the aggregate principal amount of Subordinated Bonds currently Outstanding, and from financial institutions which have insured Subordinated Bonds and are entitle to approve certain amendments of the General Resolution in place of the holders of such Subordinated Bonds.
+The Authority cannot be certain when this process will be completed; it expects it to take several years with respect to the Authority's Bonds.
+With respect to its Subordinated Bonds, this process will be supplemented by efforts to obtain consents from the Massachusetts Water Pollution Abatement Trust, which holds approximately 45% of the aggregate principal amount of Subordinated Bonds currently Outstanding, and from financial institutions that have insured Subordinated Bonds and are entitled to approve certain amendments of the General Resolution in place of the holders of such Subordinated Bonds.
 With this assistance, it may be possible to complete the bondholder approval process for amendments that affect only the Subordinated Bonds in a shorter period of time.
+Upon the issuance of the Series 2010 Bonds, approximately 45% of the owners of the Bonds and approximately 52% of the owners of the Subordinated Bonds will have consented to the proposed modifications.

 The Authority has not yet requested consents to the proposed modifications from the Massachusetts Water Pollution Abatement Trust or from any of the third parties that have consent rights.
-The Authority intends to initiate such requests on a timely basis following the issuance of the Series 2008 Bonds.

-By their acceptance of the Series A Bonds, the owners thereof (i) agree to all the terms of the General Resolution as currently in effect and all proposed modifications approved by the Authority in connection with the issuance of the Series A Bonds, (ii) waive the applicability of the provisions of the General Resolution affected by such modifications, and (iii) agree to any amendments to the General Resolution which may be necessary, in the opinion of Bond Counsel, to effect such modifications.
+By their acceptance of the Series 2010 Bonds, the owners thereof (i) agree to all the terms of the General Resolution as currently in effect and all proposed modifications approved by the Authority in connection with the issuance of the Series 2010 Bonds, (ii) waive the applicability of the provisions of the General Resolution affected by such modifications, and (iii) agree to any amendments to the General Resolution that may be necessary, in the opinion of Bond Counsel, to effect such modifications.